Trump congratulates Putin on election, leaders look to meet soon

 “An American president does not lead the Free World by congratulating dictators on winning sham elections,” McCain said in a statement.

-“And by doing so with Vladimir Putin, President Trump insulted every Russian citizen who was denied the right to vote in a free and fair election to determine their country’s future, including the countless Russian patriots who have risked so much to protest and resist Putin’s regime.”
+The Organization for Security and Co-operation in Europe (OSCE) said there had been no real choice in Russia’s presidential election and complained it had been marked by unfair pressure on critical voices.

+The U.S. State Department endorsed the OSCE’s preliminary findings, said spokeswoman Heather Nauert, and called Trump’s call to Putin “protocol.”

-The Kremlin said Tuesday’s conversation between the two leaders had been broadly constructive and focused on overcoming problems in relations, which are at a post-Cold War low.
+The Kremlin said Tuesday’s conversation had been broadly constructive and focused on overcoming problems in relations.

 “The leaders spoke in favour of developing practical cooperation in different spheres, including on questions of how to ensure strategic stability and fight international terrorism,” the Kremlin said in a statement.

-Moscow and Washington are at odds over Ukraine and Syria, while U.S. allegations that Russia interfered in the U.S. presidential election, something Moscow denies, continue to cast a shadow over ties.
-Trump has said there was no collusion between his presidential campaign and Russians.
+Moscow and Washington are also at odds over crises in Ukraine and Syria, which Trump said would be discussed in a meeting along with the denuclearization of North Korea.

-Putin and Trump agreed on the need to work together to avoid a possible arms race, the Kremlin said, adding: “Special attention was devoted to working through the question of a possible high-level meeting.”
+Putin and Trump agreed on the need to avoid an arms race and discussed “a possible high-level meeting,” the Kremlin said.

-Putin has struck a softer tone towards the West since winning his biggest ever election victory, saying he has no desire for an arms race and would do everything he could to resolve differences with other countries.
+Putin has struck a softer tone towards the West since Sunday, saying he has no desire for an arms race and would do everything he could to resolve differences with other countries.

-Kremlin spokesman Dmitry Peskov told Russian news agencies separately that Putin and Trump had not discussed the poisoning of former Russian double agent Sergei Skripal and his daughter in Britain.
+Kremlin spokesman Dmitry Peskov told Russian news agencies separately that Putin and Trump had not discussed the poisoning of former Russian double agent Sergei Skripal and his daughter.
 London has blamed Moscow for the attack, a charge Russia denies.
-The Skripals remain in a critical condition.

-The White House said in a statement that the leaders “emphasized the importance of denuclearizing the Korean Peninsula” after Trump agreed to meet North Korean leader Kim Jong Un in hopes of defusing the nuclear threat from the North.

-Earlier on Tuesday, Russian Deputy Foreign Minister Sergei Ryabkov said he hoped Putin’s win would persuade some U.S. politicians to stop isolating Russia and said Moscow was open to dialogue with Washington, the RIA news agency reported.

-Additional reporting by James Oliphant and Doina Chiacu in Washington and Andrey Ostroukh in Moscow; Writing by Mary Milliken; Editing by Gareth Jones and Howard Goller
+Reporting by Andrew Osborn in Moscow and Steve Holland in Washington; Additional reporting by James Oliphant, Doina Chiacu, David Alexander, Lesley Wroughton and Richard Cowan in Washington and Andrey Ostroukh in Moscow; Writing by Mary Milliken; Editing by Gareth Jones, Howard Goller, Grant McCool